GOD’S MANIFESTATIONS ARE LIKE PERFECT MIRRORS REFLECTING GOD’S ATTRIBUTES GRADE 3 LESSON 1

 What is the role of the MANIFESTATIONS OF GOD and Their promise of the coming of peace to the world?

-While God is beyond our reach, these perfect Beings come to us from time to time, live among us, give us guidance, and fill us with the energy we need to progress, materially, and spiritually.
+While God is beyond our reach, these perfect Beings come to us from time to time, live among us, guide us, and fill us with the energy we need to progress, materially, and spiritually.

-We have many Manifestations in the past and will have in the future.
+We have had many Manifestations in the past and will have them in the future.
 God does not leave us without guidance

 The way God’s love flows to us is through His Eternal Covenant.
 According to this Eternal Covenant, God never leaves us alone and without guidance.
 Whenever humanity moves away from Him and forgets His Teachings, a Manifestation of God appears and makes His Will and Purpose known to us.